Swarnalatha: Frequent collaborations

 A. R. Rahman and Swarnalatha association started from the year 1993.
 Their Combination is known for the magical songs such as "Mukkala Mukkabala", "Hai Rama yeh kya hua", which are the hit songs of 90's.
-She was the first female singer to receive National Award under Rahman's Music for the song "Porale ponnuthayi" from karuthama released in the year 1994.
+She was the first female singer to receive National Award under Rahman's Music for the song "Porale ponnuthayi" from Karuthamma released in the year 1994.
 She has sung nearly 80 songs for Rahman.
+The last song she recorded with Rahman was "Kummi Adi" from the film Sillunu Oru Kadhal (2006).